TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 36/Exodus 36.15.md

 ---

-The length of each curtain was thirty cubits, and four cubits the breadth of each curtain: the eleven curtains had one measure.
+The length of each curtain was thirty cubits, and four cubits the breadth of each curtain.
+The eleven curtains had one measure.